Johngtka/TestBlog/README.md

--   Install the Environment [XAMMP](https://www.apachefriends.org/pl/download.html) in the latest possible version. latest version possible, I recommend 8.2.4, or install the attached installer file on my [GoogleDrive](https://drive.google.com/file/d/1c6EBrCRODwjT9mKDt5Hwge94u5Yneluj/view?usp=sharing).
+-   Install the Environment [XAMMP](https://www.apachefriends.org/pl/download.html) in the latest possible version.
+I recommend 8.2.4, or install the attached installer file on my [GoogleDrive](https://drive.google.com/file/d/1c6EBrCRODwjT9mKDt5Hwge94u5Yneluj/view?usp=sharing).
 -   Then place the files from this project in the location C:\xammp\htdocs and